Scott-Coates-Org/Solo-Project-Starter-Repo/README.md

 4. `npm install -g firebase-tools`
 5. `firebase login`
 6. `firebase init`
+7. `yarn build` (*remember to always build before deploying your code to production*).
-7. `firebase deploy`
+8. `firebase deploy`
-8. If you run into trouble take a look at: https://www.geeksforgeeks.org/how-to-deploy-react-project-on-firebase/
+9. If you run into trouble take a look at: https://www.geeksforgeeks.org/how-to-deploy-react-project-on-firebase/

 ### Firebase (if you need authentication or a database in your project)